buy Upper Sepik Artifacts from Tribal-Artifacts.com

 The Bahinemo people are wide ranging hunter-gathers and subsistence gardeners with small base settlements of houses and a ceremonial house.
 More permanent settlements sometimes form around missions.

-Figure 1: Mask garra with concentric hooks.
+Figure 1: Garra face with concentric hooks.
 Other masks of this type have a small mouth with sharp teeth below the hooks.
 We have one with a double face.

 Figure 2: Concentric-hook garra collected in Bitara from Hunstein people who came down to trade.
 Called tuknip, associated with masali spirits and fertility.